 Italian Winemakers Welcome Visitors

 Since 1993, the last Sunday in May each year, most of the MTV wineries open their doors to visitors.
 Cantine Aperte is a huge, nationwide event, well worth taking part in.
-2015 event’s 800+ “open wine cellars” enthusiastically received more than a million visitors for the festivities.
+Each year about a thousand “open wine cellars” enthusiastically receive more than a million visitors for the festivities.

 Calici di Stelle